Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: Summary and conclusion

 \section{Summary and conclusion}

 We have presented in this work an exact analytical evaluation of LO and NLO contributions from two-photon exchange to the lepton-proton elastic unpolarized cross-section at low-energies in HB$\chi$PT, taking nonzero lepton mass into account.
 We find sizeable contributions beyond the expected SPA results, akin to the ones found {\it via} dispersion techniques, e.g., Ref.~\cite{Tomalak:2014sva}.
 Our EFT method contrasts several prior TPE analyses utilizing relativistic hadronic models, which frequently parameterize the proton-photon vertices using phenomenological form factors.
-The major difference with the SPA evaluation of Ref.~\cite{Talukdar:2019dko} is that our calculations are done exactly including all soft- and hard-photon exchange kinematical configurations of the TPE loops.
+It is notable that as per the tenets of HB$\chi$PT power counting, the proton is a point particle at order $1/M$.
+The proton structure effects, e.g., anomalous magnetic moment and pion-loop contributions, only start appearing at order $1/M^2$.
+Although such NNLO effects will also appear in the usual Born differential cross-section $\left[{\rm d} \sigma_{el}(Q^2)/{\rm d} \Omega^\prime_l \right]_{\gamma}$, their influence on the fractional TPE radiative corrections $\delta^{\rm (box)}_{\gamma\gamma}$ are certainly sub-dominant.
+In fact, Ref.~\cite{Kaiser:2010zz} has done an exact e-$\mu$ TPE scattering calculation in the context of standard relativistic QED.
+Using the e-$\mu$ result of Ref.~\cite{Kaiser:2010zz}, in principle, one can replace the muon mass with the proton mass $M$ and make an expansion in $1/M$ and find our HB$\chi$PT $1/M$ results.
+However, such a calculation requires a nontrivial $1/M$ expansion which we have not performed in this work.
+The paper solely deals with the exact NLO estimation of the TPE radiative corrections without proton's form factors modification in a non-systematic manner (although it is well-known that form factors reduce the overall magnitude of the TPE corrections).
+Nevertheless, a systematic NNLO calculation of the TPE should be pursued as our future endeavor.
+The major difference with the SPA evaluation of Ref.~\cite{Talukdar:2019dko} is that our calculations are done exactly including all soft- and hard-photon exchange configurations of the TPE loops.
 In fact, our current results are expected to exhibit sizeable differences with any existing SPA calculation using a perturbative/diagrammatic approach.
 Regarding the isolation of the IR divergences, we used dimensional regularization.
 They arise from the three-point functions, $I^{-}(p,0|1,0,1,1)$ and $I^{+}(p^\prime,0 |1,0,1,1)$ stemming only from diagrams (a) and (b).
 The remaining TPE diagrams have all finite contributions.
 Such an IR singular structure of our TPE results agrees with the recent evaluation base of manifestly Lorentz-invariant B$\chi$PT~\cite{Cao:2021nhm}.
-In our HB$\chi$PT approach, the IR singularities appearing at LO automatically drop out of the calculation with only residual NLO IR-singular terms remaining and they cancel against the relevant soft bremsstrahlung IR-singular contributions at NLO.
+In our HB$\chi$PT approach, the IR singularities appearing at LO automatically drop out of the calculation with only residual NLO IR-singular terms remaining and they cancel against the relevant soft-bremsstrahlung IR-singular contributions at NLO.